The Best Walking Shoes For Women 2023

 Overview:

-While these shoes are on the expensive side, you can be sure that you are getting your money’s worth.
-They are made out of high-quality Vibram soles which are some of the best in the world, and are almost completely slip resistant (even in oil and ice).
-The upper is hand-crafted from genuine suede leather, and is treated with 3M’s Scotchguard protectant which makes them both waterproof and stain-resistant.
+While these shoes are expensive, you can be sure you are getting your money’s worth.
+They are made out of high-quality Vibram soles, some of the best in the world, and almost entirely slip-resistant (even in oil and ice).

-Inside of these shoes lies Dansko’s premium Natural Arch technology which provides superior arch support and makes them a great choice for those who are flat-footed or have a very slight arch.
-These shoes are very common to see among restaurant and hotel workers who often spend 8 to 12 hours at a time walking around for their shifts.
+These shoes are very common among restaurant and hotel workers who often spend 8 to 12 hours at a time walking around for their shifts.

 Brooks Women’s Addiction Walker Walking Shoes